Lombiq/DotNest-Knowledge-Base/topics/theming.md

 For using stylesheets and scripts you can simply include the common stylesheet in Styles/site.css (you can still develop with multiple stylesheets for a better structure, just in the end bundle them to a single file e.g. by using the import statement of [LESS](http://lesscss.org/)), scripts in Scripts/site-head.js and Scripts/site-foot.js (for head and foot scripts, respectively; you can bundle multiple scripts with e.g. [TypeScript](http://www.typescriptlang.org/)'s reference statement).

 You can, however, include an arbitrary set of common stylesheets and scripts in an arbitrary order by adding a **single** .cshtml file to your theme: you can use this template (e.g. a Layout.cshtml file or a Resources.cshtml file for [Pretty Good Bootstrap Base Theme](https://pgbootstrapbasetheme.codeplex.com/)) to include any stylesheet or script with Style/Script.Include/Require() (you can also chain AtHead() or AtFoot() to them for scripts).
 Be aware that this template will only be parsed but not executed: any other statement (or any other method chained onto the resource inclusion calls) will be omitted.

+You can even override shape templates by adding templates to your theme written in the [Liquid Markup language](http://liquidmarkup.org/) (just add .liquid files in the same way you'd add .cshtml files).
+See [the documentation of the Orchard Liquid Markup module](https://orchardliquid.codeplex.com/documentation) on what you can do with such templates.

 For a sample on how such a theme looks see the [NativeHungarian.com theme's repository](https://bitbucket.org/lehoczky_zoltan/native-hungarian-theme).
 The theme is automatically deployed from the repository to the [Native Hungarian website](http://nativehungarian.com/), running on DotNest.